gntsldr/dotfiles/README.md

 - Verify Ansible is up-to-date
 - Generate SSH keys and add to `~/.ssh/authorized_keys`
 - Clone this repository locally to `~/.dotfiles`
-- Verify any `ansible-galaxy` plugins are updated
+- Verify `ansible-galaxy` plugins are updated
-- Run this playbook with the values in `~/.dotfiles/group_vars/all.yaml`
+- Run the playbook with the values in `~/.dotfiles/group_vars/all.yaml`

-This `dotfiles` command is available to you after the first use of this repo, as it adds this repo's `bin` directory to your path, allowing you to call `dotfiles` from anywhere.
+The `dotfiles` command is available to you after the first use of this repo, as it adds this repo's `bin` directory to your path, allowing you to call `dotfiles` from anywhere.

 Any flags or arguments you pass to the `dotfiles` command are passed as-is to the `ansible-playbook` command.